blaidddwr/socref/README.md

 ## Dependencies

-This requires the Socrates Utilities library.
+This requires the Socrates Utility library.

 ## Installation